 Similarly, consider a power system network as shown, and let’s draw a sequence network for a given power system network.

 Now considering base MVA of 100MVA and base kV of 11kV for LT (low tension) side and 220kV for HT (high tension) side.
 As, every piece of equipment has the specified ratings of MVA and kV equal to our considered base values so we don’t need to convert them to our base value.

 Now we will form the sequence network as before.

-We have to be careful while drawing zero sequence network of transformer which is a bit complex.
+We have to be careful while drawing a zero-sequence network of transformer which is a bit complex.

-And, the neutral reactance have to be multiplied by 3.
+And, the neutral reactance has to be multiplied by 3.